jpsca/sqla-wrapper/docs/queries.rst

 ----------------------------------------------

 If you write a view function it's often very handy to return a 404 error (or some other error) for missing entries.
-Because this is a very common idiom, SQLAlchemy-Wrapper provides a helper for this exact purpose.
+Because this is a very common idiom, SQLA-Wrapper provides a helper for this exact purpose.

 Instead of :meth:`~sqlalchemy.orm.query.Query.get` one can use :meth:`~Query.get_or_error` and instead of :meth:`~sqlalchemy.orm.query.Query.first`, :meth:`~Query.first_or_error`.
 This will raise the error you give to it instead of returning `None`: